CoronaWhy/befair/README.md

 If you see the message: "ERROR: Network traefik declared as external, but could not be found", please create the network manually using `docker network create traefik` and try again.

-After Docker is installed you can run BeFAIR:
+After Docker is installed you can check the consistency of all BeFAIR distributives:
 ```
 git clone https://github.com/CoronaWhy/befair
 cd befair
-cd distributives
+make check-all
 ```

+You can find all available installations in "distributives" folder.
+Different distributives are suitable for various research communities.

-You'll find a lot of distributives for the different research communities there.
-Choose some of the, for example, "fair", and start with command:
+Choose some distributive, for example, "fair", and start/stop all services with commands:
 ```
 cd fair
 make up
+make down
 ```

 Warning: please use init commands for Apache Airflow and Apache Superset: